Multimodal Peer Review Simulation with Actionable To-Do Recommendations for Community-Aware Manuscript Revisions: Introduction

 \section{Introduction}

 The rapid advancement of large language models (LLMs) has reshaped many aspects of academic research and scholarly communication.
-These models have demonstrated the ability to process large volumes of information, summarize complex ideas, and provide consistent feedback at scale, attracting significant interest from the academic and web communities in leveraging vast collections of public research articles and OpenReview data to explore their potential \cite{10.1145/3701716.3716888, 10.1145/3701716.3735083, 10.1145/3701716.3717752}.
+These models have demonstrated the ability to process large volumes of information, summarize complex ideas, and provide consistent feedback at scale, positioning them as promising tools for scholarly tasks when supported by large-scale public research repositories (e.g., OpenReview) \cite{10.1145/3701716.3716888, 10.1145/3701716.3735083, 10.1145/3701716.3717752}.
 One emerging application is their use in the \textbf{peer review process} \cite{10.1145/3442442.3451370, 10.1145/3041021.3053053}, helping to manage the growing volume of paper submissions, accelerate decision-making, and support authors in improving their manuscripts.
-While substantial progress has been made toward LLM-based peer review simulation (see Table \ref{tab:comparison}), the current use of these systems within academic workflows raises serious concerns and critical limitations that caution against inappropriate scholarly evaluation:
+While substantial progress has been made toward LLM-based peer review simulation (see Table \ref{tab:comparison}), the current use of these systems within academic workflows raises serious concerns\footnote{See \textbf{Non-LLM Policy for Reviewing} in \href{https://www2026.thewebconf.org/calls/industry.html}{TheWebConf}, \href{https://icml.cc/Conferences/2026/LLM-Policy}{ICML}, \href{https://neurips.cc/Conferences/2025/LLM}{NeurIPS}, and \href{https://blog.iclr.cc/2025/11/19/iclr-2026-response-to-llm-generated-papers-and-reviews/}{ICLR}.} and critical limitations that caution against inappropriate scholarly evaluation:

 \begin{itemize} \item \textbf{Unethical}: Reliance on LLMs to produce entire reviews during the formal peer review process bypasses the intellectual engagement and critical thinking essential to reviewers, undermining the integrity of scholarly evaluation. \item \textbf{Unreliable}: Existing LLM-based review generation relies primarily on textual input, ignoring crucial visual elements such as figures, tables, and layout.
-Furthermore, there is a lack of understanding of the varying peer review standards, resulting in misleading feedback. \item \textbf{Unspecific}: Current approaches emphasize providing comments and criticisms without offering concrete and targeted guidance for improvement, making it difficult for authors to incorporate the feedback into meaningful revisions. \end{itemize}
+Furthermore, there is a lack of understanding of the varying peer review standards, resulting in misleading feedback. \item \textbf{Unactionable}: Current approaches emphasize providing comments and criticisms without offering concrete and targeted guidance for improvement, making it difficult for authors to incorporate the feedback into meaningful revisions. \end{itemize}

 Recently, the concept of pre-submission review assistance for authors has emerged \cite{idahl2025openreviewer}, promoting the ethical integration of LLMs into scholarly workflows, similar to paper proofreading.
 However, relying on text-only inputs introduces bias, as human reviewers form initial impressions based on the visual structure, figures, and tables before considering textual details.
 Prior works have explicitly acknowledged the lack of consideration for multimodal input as a core limitation \cite{chang2025treereview, wengcycleresearcher}, underscoring the need for system innovations.
 To bridge these gaps, we present a novel system designed to help human authors improve their manuscripts through comprehensive feedback generated by multimodal peer review simulation.
 The system's key innovations include: (1) the integration of multimodal LLMs that jointly process textual and visual content, (2) the generation of actionable, structured to-do suggestions in the \texttt{Action:Objective[\#]} format, and (3) community-aware review generation informed by retrieval-augmented generation (RAG) from web-scale peer review data in the OpenReview repository, ensuring that feedback aligns with established academic standards.